Todd Bridges

 Todd Anthony Bridges (born May 27, 1965) is an American actor.
 He portrayed Willis Jackson on the sitcom Diff'rent Strokes and had a recurring role as Monk on the sitcom Everybody Hates Chris.
 Bridges worked as a commentator on the television series World's Dumbest... from 2008 to 2013.

 Early life

-Bridges was born on May 27, 1965, in San Francisco, California, the son of Betty Alice Pryor, an actress, director and manager, and James Bridges Sr., a talent agent.
+Bridges was born in 1965, in San Francisco, California, the son of Betty Alice Pryor, an actress, director, and manager, and James Bridges Sr., a talent agent.
 His brother Jimmy Bridges and sister Verda Bridges are also actors.